 Price varies according to the size, and each retailer is free to set their own pricing.
 Please see individual websites for more information.

 We recommend at least four hours of sun – or filtered light all day – for the best looking plants.
 While they probably won’t die in more shade, the plant will grow with a sparse, open habit that doesn’t provide maximum privacy or coverage.

 Yes, it’s true – deer do devour arborvitae, especially Eastern arborvitae, Thuja occidentalis.
 As a hybrid selection, Full Speed A Hedge ‘American Pillar’ does have better deer resistance than other arborvitae, but if deer are frequent visitors to your yard, plants should be protected with fence, netting, or a repellent, particularly when they are young and in winter and early spring when other food sources are scarce.

 Arborvitae can be extremely long-lived plants.
 In an average residential setting with good care (water during hot, dry periods, occasional fertilizing), they should live at least 40-50 years.

 This is possible, though if you wish to attempt it, you’ll find it turns this normally low-maintenance plant into one that needs quite a bit more attention.
-It is imperative to avoid letting the plant create any wood that’s much thicker than an average pinky finger; cutting into stems much thicker than that will risk leaving unsightly holes in the hedge.
+It is imperative to avoid letting the plant create any wood that’s thicker than an average pinky finger; cutting into stems much thicker than that will risk leaving unsightly holes in the hedge.
 Plants will need to be monitored closely and trimmed as needed, not on a particular schedule.